 "Well, I spend the time in prayer.
 And I ask you to compare my work with the others and if I have defrauded you in the least, I will make amends by paying you out of my own private store."

 Well, the master to whom he was speaking was silent but not satisfied and resolved to see for himself whether Isadore made up what he lost by being late.
 And the next morning he hid himself in the field to which Isadore was assigned.
 And sure enough, everybody was working and Isadore came late.
 He'd been praying again.
 And the indignant master resolved to berate him and to cut his pay.
 He started to move out from his hiding place but was immediately halted by a strange vision.
-In the clear sunlight, he saw a pair of white oxen drawing a plow held by an angel, up the field, down the field flew this strange team creating the cleanest furrow he had ever seen.
-The master started toward Isadore whom he saw bowing over the plow while this other plow made its way back and forth.
+In the clear sunlight, he saw a pair of white oxen drawing a plow held by an angel.
+Up the field, down the field flew this strange team, creating the cleanest furrow he had ever seen.
+The master started toward Isadore, whom he saw bowing over the plow while this other plow made its way back and forth.
 And as he called to Isadore, he said, "Who are your assistants?"
-The surprise plowman said, "Sir, I work alone.
+The surprised plowman said, "Sir, I work alone.
 I know of no other assistant."

 And the tradition came down from that story.
 Simply stated, the one who plows with God in his heart has God for his assistant.
-The story is fictitious, the principle is true.
+The story is fictitious; the principle’s true.
 I'd rather serve out of a pure heart and have God doing the plowing—wouldn't you?—

 Thank You, Father, for our time tonight.
 Good time, warms our hearts.
 Thank You that You've given us the privilege of service.
 We fail so often.
 We serve for the wrong reasons.
 We let our ego get in the way, our desire for earthly gain, prosperity, popularity, prestige.
 The water gets so muddy.
-Help us, Lord, to have a clear stream coming from our hearts of pure motives.
+Help us, Lord, to have a clear stream coming from our hearts, of pure motives.
 Thank You for all these precious people who serve.
-Some serve within the family, some serve beyond their own family in the church family, some serve out in the world touching the lives of the lost, some serve in the classes here, Bible studies in the community, in jail teams, hospitals.
+Some serve within the family, some serve beyond their own family in the church family, some serve out in the world, touching the lives of the lost, some serve in the classes here, Bible studies in the community, in jail teams, hospitals.
 Some serve in teaching and preaching, others in showing mercy and doing deeds of kindness.
 Some serve in giving.
-Lord, whatever way we serve, may it be that we can say God is my witness whom I serve with my spirit.
+Lord, whatever way we serve, may it be that we can say, God is my witness whom I serve with my spirit.
 May it be that we can say I serve my God out of a pure conscience.
 May it be that we can say with Paul, I wait the day when God shall manifest the secret things of the heart and then shall every man have praise of God.
-May our service be true hearted, wholehearted and pure.
-May we manifest a thankful spirit, a concerned and prayerful spirit and a willing spirit to be part of the answer.
-Thank You for preparing us for better service and for what lies ahead next week as we continue in this @wonderful text in Christ's name.
+May our service be true-hearted, wholehearted, and pure.
+May we manifest a thankful spirit, a concerned and prayerful spirit, and a willing spirit to be part of the answer.
+Thank You for preparing us for better service and for what lies ahead next week as we continue in this wonderful text.
+In Christ's name.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).